tykiww/tykiww.github.io/_posts/2017-10-20-SLR-Plotly.md

 ![](https://tykiww.github.io/img/slr/slr6.png)

 For a one carat diamond, we can expect a price of about 24946.22 with a 95% confidence of (14907.68, 41744.49).
 These are HUGE bounds..
 This is pretty obvious.
 As the carat amount gets higher, there is so much more variability in price.
 This means that there is more of a chance for someone to rip you off!
-Of course, this data is not including the fiting and cutting of the ring, the other C's included (cut, color, clarity), but it is rather relevant information.
+Of course, this data is not including the fitting and cutting of the ring, the other C's included (cut, color, clarity), but it is rather relevant information.

 This research is great as it has a lot of information (data points) to perform a regression.
 It is also good to note that there is a seemingly strong correlation between size of diamonds and price, so it makes the analysis easier to perform.

 Alternatively, we can tell that this is not a perfect model to predict price.
 Just one simple linear regression does not tell us all the other information that we are missing!
 In that way, we can see how picky we need to be about our information whenever performing an analysis.

 Regardless, I hope you can enjoy toying around with regressions and the interactive plots.
-If you have any futher questions, let me know!
+If you have any further questions, let me know!